-At the law office of The Bell Law Firm, PLLC, our employment discrimination attorneys expose workplace discrimination by reviewing company records and patterns of hirings, firings, and promotions.
+At the law office of Stewart Bell, PLLC, our employment discrimination attorneys expose workplace discrimination by reviewing company records and patterns of hirings, firings, and promotions.
 We cross-exam supervisors, managers, and human resources personnel in order to highlight contradictory claims regarding worker qualifications, employee reviews, and access to opportunity within a company.

-If you believe you’ve been discriminated against due to race, gender, religious affiliation, or age, contact workplace discrimination lawyers at The Bell Law Firm, PLLC today by calling 304-345-1700.
+If you believe you’ve been discriminated against due to race, gender, religious affiliation, or age, contact workplace discrimination lawyers at Stewart Bell, PLLC today by calling 304-345-1700.

 Forms of Workplace Discrimination

-The employment law attorneys at The Bell Law Firm, PLLC represent clients in regard to the following kinds of workplace discrimination issues:
+The employment law attorneys at Stewart Bell, PLLC represent clients in regard to the following kinds of workplace discrimination issues:

 - Denial of promotion due to age, race, or sex